romikoops/polaris_clone/DEVELOPMENT.md

 must be alwasy written inside separate engines.
 For more information and guidelines, please refer to dedicated documentation at [USAGE.md][0].

+## Running Specs

+All specs are designed to be runnable from to top-level only.
+To run whole app-suite, use following command:

+    # bundle exec rspec .

+To run only top-level app specs:

+    # bundle exec rspec spec

+To run specific engine (e.g. api) specs:

+    # bundle exec rspec engines/api/spec

 ## Git hooks

 We use [lefthook][1] for managing common Git